List of county roads in Hennepin County, Minnesota: CR 101 and up

 County Road 157 is a short route partially along the Hennepin County / Wright County line (and just north of Carver County) that connects Hennepin County Road 6 with Wright County Road 17.
 This includes the segment of road along the county line that is under Hennepin County maintenance / jurisdiction.

 County Road 158 runs between State Highway 62 (MN 62) and State Highway 100 (MN 100) in Edina, via Gleason Road and Vernon Avenue.
 The roadway had carried old U.S. 169 and old U.S. 212 through Edina until 1968.
 The two routes were then moved to what is now Highway 62.

 County Road 159 (non-CSAH) is Territorial Road in Rogers (formerly Hassan Township) from County 101 to County 116.

-Park Access Road 201 (park access road signs are a white-on-brown inverse isosceles trapezoid) runs along the eastern side of the Baker Park Reserve beginning at County 6 in Orono, following Homestead Trail, County 24, and Parkview Drive, and ending at County 115 in Medina.
+Park Access Road 201 runs along the eastern side of the Baker Park Reserve beginning at County 6 in Orono, following Homestead Trail, County 24, and Parkview Drive, and ending at County 115 in Medina.
+Park access road signs are in the shape of a white-on-brown inverse isosceles trapezoid.

 Park Access Road 202 begins at County 81 in Maple Grove and follows Zachary Lane into the Elm Creek Park Reserve, then follows Goose Lake Road to Elm Creek Road, then follows Elm Creek Road to County 121 in Dayton.
 This road's original configuration was Zachary Lane from County 81 (then marked old State Highway 152 / MN 152) to 109th Avenue, then 109th Avenue to old U.S. 52 (later U.S. 169 until the late 1970s).
 At one time, this configuration was signed as County 202.
 In the 1990s, the road was reconfigured to Zachary Lane from County 81 to Goose Lake Road, then Goose Lake Road to Hayden Lake Road, then Hayden Lake Road to present day U.S. 169.
 It was reconfigured to its current route in the mid-2000s.
 In some spots it is marked with a "county road shield" instead of its regular "park access road shield".

 Sign for Park Access Road 203 near Crow-Hassan Park Reserve.

 Park Access Road 203 begins at the junction of County 19 and County 117 in Hanover and runs along the east side of the Crow-Hassan Park Reserve to Territorial Road (County 116) in Rogers.

 County Road 204 follows Bloomington Road and Minnehaha Avenue from State Highway 55 (MN 55) into the Fort Snelling Golf Course.
 Bloomington Road beyond Minnehaha Avenue is County Road 205 (non-CSAH).